k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/TDM/TDM_Installation_V9.3.md

 ### TDM Web Application

 Import the updated TDM LU to the Fabric project and deploy it to Fabric.
 Use the *Import All* option to import the TDM Portal (self-service) code (stored in the web subfolder) into the TDM LU.
-The deployment of the TDM LU also deploys the TDM Portal to Fabric and adds it to the web applications in your Fabric web framework.
+The TDM LU's deployment also deploys the TDM Portal to Fabric and adds it to the web applications in your Fabric web framework.

 Click for more information about [Fabric Web Framework](/articles/30_web_framework/01_web_framework_overview.md).